What you need to know to manage your expectations

 An average day on tour

-We usually take a lunch-break en-route and depending on the distance to be covered, afternoons are often spent relaxing or exploring the lay of the land.
+Travellers will often request that a guide stops during the day for a bathroom break, shopping stop or photo stop.
+This means that every couple of hours the guides will stop somewhere for the guests to do this.
+Often they will choose a shopping mall or a fuel station to do this as these have a good selection of items for people to purchase and they also usually have the best ablution facilities.
+We usually take a lunch-break en route and depending on the distance to be covered, afternoons are often spent relaxing or exploring the lay of the land.
 Usually every few days, we will spend a couple of nights at one venue to break the travel routine.